anniehedgpeth/anniehedgpeth.github.io/_posts/2018-04-07-chef-certification-tests.md

 3) After the first pass at the multiple choice questions, I started and finished the lab.

 4) Then I returned to my Atom file and began looking up all of the questions in docs.chef.io and answering them.

+# Concluding Thoughts
+Honestly, this whole process has made me rethink my approach to studying and test-taking.
+I used to have huge test anxiety, but when I realized that it's just a skill that can be developed just like any other skill, I felt in control again, like I could move the needle on this instead of just feeling sorry for myself.
+Learning new skills is very empowering.